dr-yst/org-x/dev-docs/activeContext.md

 - ✅ Fixed title and property handling in HeadlinesList component
 - 🔄 Implementation of basic task list view (MVP)
 - 🔄 Implementation of simple filtering functionality
+- ✅ Enhanced representation of DEADLINE and SCHEDULED timestamps
 - ⬜ Implementation of file monitoring functionality

 ### Recent Work and Decisions